Chapter 50:

 'I'm not a fit for a proper citizen after all.'

 "Well staying active is very important for that age.
-Also social isolation is so common between the elderly so skipping practice make us know if someone is sick or struggling.
-Also if someone is painting on their own it alert us about financial struggles or anxiety around people.
+Also, social isolation is so common among the elderly, so skipping practice makes us know if someone is sick or struggling.
+And if someone is painting on their own, it alerts us about financial struggles or anxiety around people.
 So we can take legal actions."

 "Legal actions?"
 Karaza and the woman gulped.